RealMarioD/ytmplus/README.md

 # V3 ~~Beta~~ Gamma

-Well hello there!
-Would you look at that, ytmPlus has been in beta for... at least 7 months.
-But we are now in gamma!..
-Welp.
-University struck me hard.

-I've been slowly working on it in the background, and now I'm finally releasing an update, because the last release version seemed to be a bit broken.
+I've been slowly working on the script in the background, and now I'm finally releasing an update, because the last release version seemed to be a bit broken.

 If you encounter any bugs, [join the Discord server](https://discord.gg/68Waxa4Qxz) and message me please!
 (Or open an issue here, or DM me on Discord, or whatever you prefer.)